govindKAG/vim-notes/vim notes.md

 - use ctrl + s <surround> to create pairs of surrounds when using surround.vim. use stty -ixon to prevent the terminal from freezing.

+- user ctrl + s ctrl + s <surround> to automatically pair indent and newline a surround char.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.